fastai/fastai/README.md

 ```

 Before submitting a PR, check that the local library and notebooks match.
 The script `nbdev_diff_nbs` can let you know if there is a difference between the local library and the notebooks.
-* If you made a change to the notebooks in one of the exported cells, you can export it to the library with `nbdev_build_lib` or `make fastai2`.
+* If you made a change to the notebooks in one of the exported cells, you can export it to the library with `nbdev_build_lib` or `make fastai`.
 * If you made a change to the library, you can export it back to the notebooks with `nbdev_update_lib`.

 ## Docker Containers

-For those interested in offical docker containers for this project, they can be found [here](https://github.com/fastai/docker-containers#fastai2).
+For those interested in offical docker containers for this project, they can be found [here](https://github.com/fastai/docker-containers#fastai).